Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Gromov-Hausdorff compactification of

+Let us recall a standard fact in the Teichmuller theorey (cf., \cite[Chapter 3, \S 1.5, \S2]{IT}) which claims that the pant $P_{a}(R_{i})$ can be cut and separated into two isometric hyperbolic hexagons $Q_{a}(R_{i})$ and $Q_{a}'(R_{i})$ canonically by geodesics which connect different boundary geodesics of the pant $P_a(R_{i})$.
+Let us also recall from \cite[Chapter 3, \S1.5, \S2]{IT} that the interior part of the hyperbolic hexagons $Q_a(R_{i})$, with its hyperbolic metric, can be regarded as an open subset of a unit disc with the hyperbolic metric $d_{\rm KE}$, in a unique way up to the isometry group of the disk i.e., ${\it PGL}(2,\mathbb{R})$.
+We denote the center of the unit disc as $p$.

-Let us denote the diameter of K\"ahler-Einstein (Poincar\'e) metric $d_{KE}$ of $R_{i}$ as $d_{i}$.
-Then recall that what we are to analyse is the Gromov-Hausdorff limits of $(R_{i},\frac{d_{KE}}{d_{i}})$.
-For that, it is enough to prove the existence of the Gromov-Hausdorff limit of $(P_{a}(R_{i}),\frac{d_{KE}}{d_{i}})$ and determine their structures.
-We do these simultaneously.
-Recall that the pant $P_{a}$ can be cut and separate to two isometric hyperbolic hexagons $Q_{a}$ and $Q_{a}'$ canonically by geodesics which connect different boundaries among $s_{3a+b} (b=1,2,3)$.
-Let us call the $3$ boundaries of the hexagon which were originally part of the boundaries of the pant $P_{a}$ as ``boundary geodesics''.
-In any case, the important invariants are the lengths of the $3$ boundary geodesics which are half of the boundary geodesics $s_{3a+b}(b=1,2,3)$ of the original pant $P_{a}$.
+Let us call the $3$ boundaries of the hexagon which were originally part of the boundaries of the pant $P_{a}$ as \textit{boundary geodesics}.
+In any case, the important invariants are the lengths of the $3$ boundary geodesics which are half of the lengths of the boundary geodesics $s_{b}(R_i;P_{a}) (b=1,2,3)$ of the original pant $P_{a}$.
 Indeed, it is a well-known fact that biholomorphic type of $Q_{a}$ (so also for $P_{a}$) is determined by the lengths of the three boundary geodesics (cf., e.g., \cite{IT}).
-Thus we reduce the problem to determination of the Gromov-Hausdorff limit of the ``half pant'' $Q_{a}$ while fixing diameters.
+We now study the Gromov-Hausdorff limit of the hyperbolic hexagon $Q_{a}$ while fixing diameters.
+Then, recall from the Claim \ref{pinching}, it follows that $d_{\rm KE}(p,s_{b}(R_{i};P_a))\rightarrow +\infty$ for $i\rightarrow \infty$ if and only if the corresponding boundary geodesic $s_{b}(R_{i};P_{a})$ shrinks i.e., ${\rm length}(s_{b}(R_{i};P_{a}))\to 0$ for $i\to \infty$.